sagemath/sagewiki_to_gh-2022-10-10/msri07/schedule.md

 Theme: What do we want and what can we expect from applying parallel techniques to pure mathematics research tools?

-   * 9:00 Clement Pernet (University of Waterloo): Parallelism perspectives for the LinBox library [http://sage.math.washington.edu/~jvoight/msri07/pernet.pdf PDF]
+   * 9:00 Clement Pernet (University of Waterloo): Parallelism perspectives for the LinBox library [attachment:pernet.pdf PDF slides]

-   * 10:30 Brian Granger (Tech X Corp): Interactive parallel computing using Python and IPython [attachment:GrangerMSRI.pdf PDF of talk].  [attachment:GrangerMSRIdemo.ipy Demo file].
+   * 10:30 Brian Granger (Tech X Corp): Interactive parallel computing using Python and IPython [attachment:GrangerMSRI.pdf PDF slides] [attachment:GrangerMSRIdemo.ipy Demo].

    * 11:30 Jean-Louis Roch (ID-IMAG, France): Processor-oblivious parallel algorithms with provable performances